 Service Level Monitoring

-- For impartial assessment of internal IT services to minimize costs, increase productivity and competitiveness
+- For the objective assessment of the performance of internal IT services to optimize costs, increase productivity and competitiveness

-The ZIS Service Level Monitor (ZISSLM), which is part of the ZIS System family, monitors SLAs in real time.
-The system supports customizable service times, considers individual holiday calendars and company-specific maintenance intervals.
-All structural information and event statuses are stored by the system to be able to display SLAs over different periods in the past.
-Comprehensive dashboards and reporting options as well as the integrated alarm management render the ZIS Service Level Monitor an indispensable tool in business service monitoring.
+The integrated ZIS Service Level Monitor monitors SLAs in real time.
+The system supports freely definable service times, takes into account individual holiday calendars and company-specific maintenance intervals.
+For a transparent view of the SLAs over different periods of the past, all structure information and event states are stored in the system.
+Extensive dashboards and reporting capabilities as well as the integrated alarm management make the ZIS Service Level Monitor an indispensable tool in the area of Business Service Monitoring.